cryptobanter-matt/247-terminal-widget-exchange/_documentation/WIDGET_IMPLEMENTATION_STATUS.md

 # Widget Implementation Status - Consolidated Plan

-> **Last Updated:** 2025-12-18
+> **Last Updated:** 2025-12-22
 >
-> This document consolidates all widget-related implementation plans into a single source of truth.
+> This document consolidates all widget-related implementation into a single source of truth.

 ---